ElenaVagova/test/README.md

       exit
    Endif
    Next
-   if fl then exit endif
+   if  fl=true then
+     exit
+   endif
 Next
 if !fl then
 print "-1"